tomaszj/sinatra-datamapper-sample/README.md

 sinatra-datamapper-sample
 =========================

-Example project for Sinatra and DataMapper usage.
+Sample project showing usage of Sinatra with DataMapper for quick and simple data persistence.